Individual Therapy in Scottsdale, AZ

 WORKING WITH ME

 I’m Rachel Floyd, a therapist based in Scottsdale.
-I value depth, curiosity, and being real about what’s actually going on.
-I approach the work thoughtfully, trusting that change emerges through awareness and understanding rather than pressure or quick fixes.
+I value depth, curiosity, and being honest about what’s actually happening beneath the surface.
+I approach therapy thoughtfully, trusting that meaningful change emerges through awareness, understanding, and new experiences rather than pressure or quick fixes.

 GET STARTED